pelmered/post-types-creator/README.md

 # Post-types-creator
-Helper plugin that provides an easy interface for creating fully translated custom post types and taxonomies according to best practice with only a few lines of code for WordPress .
+Helper plugin that provides an easy interface for creating fully translated custom post types and taxonomies according to best practice with only a few lines of code for WordPress.

+Current version need Advanced Custom Fields to be installed for sorting to work.

 ##Features
 - Easy interface, just a few lines of code requiered.